kamenoseiji/PolariS/README.md

 PolariS
 =======
-The software to form the Polarimetric Spectrometer
+This is the software package to form the Polarimetric Spectrometer.
+Detailed description on the design, specifications, and performance is described in the paper to appear in the Journal of Astronomical Instrumentation.
+The preprint is available on astro-ph.IM: http://arxiv.org/abs/1412.1256
 The software is released under the MIT License.
 See LICENSE.txt.